apex/up/docs/06-commands.md

 $ up deploy production
 ```

-Note that since `deploy` is the default command the following are also valid:
+Note that since `deploy` is the default command the following is also valid:

 ```
-$ up staging
 $ up production
 ```